dmbarbour/glas/docs/GlasApps.md

 Glas programs have algebraic effects, which simplifies exploration of different effects APIs.
 In conjunction with access to programs as values, it is feasible to implement robust adapters layers between APIs.

-The most conventional application model is the procedural loop, i.e. the application code is some variation of `void main() { init; loop { do stuff }; cleanup }`.
+The most conventional application model is the procedural loop, i.e. the application code is some variation on `void main() { init; loop { do stuff }; cleanup }`.
 However, concurrency, reactivity, and distribution are awkward and error-prone in this model.
 The state is inaccessible, hidden within the loop, which hinders nice features such as live programming or orthogonal persistence.

 An intriguing alternative is to encode applications directly as *Transaction Machines*.
 A transaction machine application is expressed as a transaction that is evaluated repeatedly until reaching a halting state.
 Application state is separated from transaction logic, and is much more accessible.
 Updates to the transaction logic can be deployed between transactions at runtime.
 We can leverage nice properties of transactions as a simple foundation for concurrency and reactivity.